Husseinjd/keras-tensorflow-template/README.md

 # Future Work
-- Add tensorflow dataset API and feature columns
+- Add tensorflow dataset API and feature columns [ some lines added, not complete due to tensorflow bug]
 - randomized config file generator
 - Kaggle submission availability
 - More examples on image and text data